Fifth Ward, Houston: Geography

 Two majority-Hispanic (as of 2001) communities, Denver Harbor and Northside, are on either end of the Fifth Ward.

 "Big Tree," a tree in an area where Interstate 10 and U.S. Route 59 (Eastex Freeway) now intersect, historically has been the center of activity in the Fifth Ward and was in proximity to the terminus of the streetcar line.

 Lyons Avenue serves as a primary road in the Fifth Ward.
 In 1979 West wrote that Lyons Avenue, named after saloon owner John Lyons, served as the "Soul Street" of Houston, declaring it equivalent to 125th Street in Harlem, 47th Street in Chicago, South Street in Philadelphia, Seventh and T in Washington, D.C., Tremont Street in Boston, and Springfield Avenue in Newark, New Jersey.
 In the 1920s the Lyons family owned many businesses along the street, originally named Odin Avenue after the first bishop of the Roman Catholic Archdiocese of Galveston-Houston, John Mary Odin.
 The street received its current name in 1927.
 In pre-desegregation Fifth Ward, Lyons and Jensen were primary commercial avenues.

 As of 1979 the intersection of Lyons Avenue and Jensen Drive was called "Pearl Harbor" due to many violent incidents occurring there.

 The southern edge of the Fifth Ward, along the Buffalo Bayou, housed farms in its early history before becoming a host of slums and the city dump by the 1920s.
 Cleanup of this area began when Brown and Root began establishing its headquarters in the late 1940s.

 The 359 acre Englewood Rail Yard, located in the eastern end of the Fifth Ward, is 4.5 mi long.
-The railyard, owned by Southern Pacific, includes a wood preservation plant.
+In 1979 Englewood Radar Yard was the largest rail yard in the Southern United States.
+The rail yard is now owned by Union Pacific Railroad, which merged with the previous owner, Southern Pacific, in 1996.

+The rail yard was the location of a now-defunct wood preservation plant which is a continued source of creosote contamination to the neighborhood.
 This plant, as of 1979, gives a distinct odor that caused area Mexican Americans to name it el Creosote.
-In 1979 Englewood Radar Yard was the largest railyard in the Southern United States.

 In 2019 the Texas Department of State Health Services conducted of a study of an area in the Fifth Ward around Lavender Street, near a creosote facility of a former rail yard, where cancer rates were higher than normal.